jeffwillette/cascading_cache_2/README.md

 # TODO:

+- LongBench
+    - qwen
+    - llama

+- MMLU
+    - qwen
+    - llama

+- token selection ablation (PG19)
+    - llama

+- latency
+    - compare attention latency of (decode, batch prompt, flash prompt)

+- attention matrix plotting.

+- longer context benchmarks

+- pay digitalocean bill
-- add more baselines and get final results for experiments
+- add more baselines
-- re-run all other experiments to get new results with llama3.1 and qwen2
-- note in new paper about beta 0.995
+- note in new paper about beta 0.999
+  - also note about the approximate score of flash attention?

 ## How to Install